catarak/intro-to-p5.js/README.md

 ### Exercises To Do Before Class
 * Read the [p5.js Community Statement](https://p5js.org/community/).
 * Look at the [p5.js examples](https://p5js.org/examples/) and get familiar with what you can do with the library.
+* Look at the inspiration section.
+What can you make with p5.js?

 ### Vocabulary
 * Program (or Coding): A procedure, or set of instructions, that performs a specific task when executed by a computer.